Wallonia: Politics and government

 Belgium is a federal state made up of three communities and three regions, each with considerable autonomy.
 One of these is the Walloon Region, which is governed by the Parliament of Wallonia and the executive Government of Wallonia.
 The Walloon Region's autonomy extends even to foreign policy; Wallonia is entitled to pursue its own foreign policy, including the signing of treaties, and in many domains, even the Belgian federal government is not able to sign an international treaty without the agreement of the Parliament of Wallonia.

-Wallonia is also home to about 80 percent of the population of the French Community of Belgium, a political level responsible for matters related mainly to culture and education, with the remainder living in Brussels.
+Wallonia is also home to about 80 per cent of the population of the French Community of Belgium, a political level responsible for matters related mainly to culture and education, with the remainder living in Brussels.
 Wallonia is also home to the small German-speaking Community of Belgium in the east, which has its own government and parliament for culture-related issues.
 Although in Flanders, the Flemish Region assigned all of its powers to the Flemish Community, the Walloon Region remains in principle distinct from and independent from the French Community, and vice versa.
 Despite this, the French Community's parliament is almost entirely composed of members of Wallonia's and Brussels' parliaments, so the bodies are governed by the same individuals.
 Additionally, the French Community of Belgium has controversially begun referring to itself exclusively as the 'Wallonia-Brussels Federation' to emphasize the links between the French Community, Wallonia and Brussels.

 The Walloon Region has a unicameral parliament with 75 members elected for five years by direct universal suffrage, and an executive, the Government of Wallonia, elected by a political majority in Parliament.
-The Government numbers nine members with the president.
+The Government has nine members with the president.
 Each member is called a Walloon minister.
 The head of the Government is called the Minister-President of Wallonia.
-The coalition government for the 2014–2019 legislature was a center-left coalition PS-cdH until July 28 when it was replaced by a center-left coalition MR-cdH.
+The coalition government for the 2014–2019 legislature was a centre-left coalition PS-cdH until July 28 when it was replaced by a centre-left coalition MR-cdH.
 The current Minister-President is Elio Di Rupo.

 History of Walloon autonomy

-"From 1831, the year of Belgium's independence, until the federalization of the country in 1970, Wallonia has increasingly asserted itself as a region in its own right."
 Following several state reforms, especially the 1993 state reform, Belgium became a federal state made up of three communities and three regions, with Wallonia being represented by the Walloon Region and its two language communities.
 The directly elected Walloon Parliament was created in June 1995, replacing the Conseil régional wallon (Regional Council of Wallonia).
 The first Council had sat on 15 October 1980 and was composed of members of the Belgian Chamber of Representatives and the Belgian Senate elected in Wallonia.

+Political landscape

+Wallonia is considered to be left-wing politically, in contrast to Flanders, which is more right-wing.
+The region has been described as one of the few places in Europe without a significant right-wing populism presence.
+In Wallonia, there is a cordon sanitaire in the media, where far-right politicians are banned from interviews and live appearances.
+The ban has also affected more mainstream right-wing parties such as the N-VA.